 6: In addition to use of the actinography, what are some other ideas for how sleep variables can be measured?

 7: What benefit would there be if a study recruited participants with more recent injuries?

 8: What other methods could be used to manage sleep disorders in TBI?

-LEARN MORE by downloading the article and discussion below:
+LEARN MORE by downloading the article::

 Article - Link to Full Article